 To cite this work, please use the following reference:

-Barreto, A., & Vera, G. D. (2020).
+Barreto, A., & Vera, G. D. (2020, July 15).
 Phenomenological Leadership in Participatory Democracy.
-Retrieved from https://www.socialpublishersfoundation.org/knowledge_base/phenomenological-leadership-in-participatory-democracy/
+Social Publishers Foundation. https://www.socialpublishersfoundation.org/knowledge_base/phenomenological-leadership-in-participatory-democracy/